RANDCorporation/value-of-env-surveillance/README.md

 - [x] Implement c19model R6 class for the odin model [Pedro]
 - [x] Implement first version of a multi-jurisdiction stochastic model [Pedro]
-- [ ] Implement NPIs on the multi-jurisdiction model.
+- [x] Implement NPIs on the multi-jurisdiction model.
 [Pedro]
-- [ ] Test lagged NPI control suggested by Henry [Pedro]
+- [x] Test lagged NPI control suggested by Henry [Pedro]

-Possible tasks:
-- [ ] Implement testing and wastewater surveillance explicitly (it is unclear if that will be useful.
-It might be useful we we impose a testing constraint, but it may have a negligible effect during the onset of a surge).
+- [ ]Have the model use non-scalar inputs from inputs object.
+- [ ]Translate all parameters from Laura into model inputs and use those as baseline.
+- [ ]Implement travel in the stochastic model.
+- [ ] integrate parameter inputs into the model.
+- [ ] Create function to compute derived inputs (ie, R0 = beta/gamma)
+- [ ] Integrate Derek’s data on travel into the model.
+- [ ] Code experimental design function.
+- [ ] Code post-processing functions to compute net monetary benefit of surveillance considering:
+- [ ] Epi costs of intervention (as a function of IFR * I, and aggregate cost of infection)
+- [ ] NPIs and a cost function.
+- [ ] Costs of surveillance.
+- [ ] Run boundary case experiments to verify model and explore model behavior to refine the paper experimental design.

 *Model Inputs*